node-cache/node-cache/README.md

 ### version `3.x`

 Due to the [Issue #30](https://github.com/mpneuried/nodecache/issues/30) and [Issue #27](https://github.com/mpneuried/nodecache/issues/27) variables will now be cloned.
-This chould break your code, because for some variable types ( e.g. Promise ) its not possible to clone them.
+This could break your code, because for some variable types ( e.g. Promise ) its not possible to clone them.
 You can disable the cloning by setting the option `useClones: false`.
 In this case it's compatible with version `2.x`.

 ## Benchmarks